Chronic Cough with Uncertain Cause (Adult)

 Cough may be the only sign of mild asthma.
 You may have tests to find out if asthma is causing your cough.
 You may also take asthma medicine on a trial basis.

 Acid reflux (heartburn, GERD)

-Follow up with your healthcare provider, or as advised, if your cough does not improve.
+Follow up with your healthcare provider, or as advised, if your cough doesn't improve.
 Further testing may be needed.

-Note: If an X-ray was taken, a specialist will review it.
-You will be notified of any new findings that may affect your care.
+Note: If an X-ray was taken, you'll be told of any new findings that may affect your care.

 Call your healthcare provider right away if any of these occur: